Using vertical space is one of my favorite home organization hacks. You can add storage to small unused areas.

 My whole cabinet door fascination began when I needed an inexpensive and convenient way to store dish gloves under the sink.
 This almost free, five-minute project continues to be one of my most popular posts.

 Angela from Blue i Style also likes to keep her dish gloves on the back of her cabinet door, along with a dish towel.
-The over the cabinet rod would be a much better solution if you don’t want to do anything permanent to your cabinets or even if you were in a rental.
+The over the cabinet rod would be a much better solution if you don’t want to do anything permanent to your cabinets.

 11 Tips for Using Every Inch Under Your Kitchen Sink by Blue i Style

-Jenna Burger might be the queen of using her kitchen cabinets.
+Jenna Burger might be the queen of using her kitchen cabinet doors.
 She made a corkboard in one door, and a combo utensil holder/spice rack in another.
 Make sure you check out her full post, because there is a third brilliant idea you can’t see in the photo below!